Public Resources for

 • Private capital raised within the same funding round as the SSBCI funding may be counted toward the 1:1 financing ratio if the financing transaction occurs no earlier than 90 days before the SSBCI investment (as specified by a term sheet or similar agreement)

-• Investment can be in form of convertible debt, SAFE or equity financing.
+• Investment can be in form of convertible debt, SAFE or equity financing and must be on same terms as private capital that NYS is matching

 • Deep Tech